NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Additional results

-\paragraph{Molecular properties of generated molecules} We compared the generated molecules to the training set across eight molecular properties: molecular weight, Crippen logP, topological polar surface area (TPSA), ring count, fraction of rotatable bonds, fraction of heteroatoms, fraction of halogen atoms, and fraction of stereocenters (Figure~\ref{fig:molecular_properties_comparison}).
+We compared the molecules generated by our GEOM model to the training set across eight molecular properties: molecular weight, Crippen logP, topological polar surface area (TPSA), ring count, fraction of rotatable bonds, fraction of heteroatoms, fraction of halogen atoms, and fraction of stereocenters (Figure~\ref{fig:molecular_properties_comparison}).
 Overall, the distributions of these properties are broadly similar between the two sets.
-Closer inspection indicates that the generated molecules exhibit slightly broader distributions for molecular weight, logP, and TPSA.
-The distributions of ring count, fraction of rotatable bonds, and fraction of heteroatoms are slightly skewed toward lower values in the generated set.
-This skewness is also observed for the fractions of halogen atoms and stereocenters, and is more pronounced for these two properties.
+The generated molecules exhibit a small bias toward simpler structures with lower molecular weight, fewer rings, and few stereocenters.
+None of the generated molecules were larger than the largest molecule found in the training set.